 AJT’s pop-ups are spontaneous events to celebrate and attract Jewish theatre and performance nationwide by the Alliance’s members.
-If you have an idea for an Alliance pop-up – that is, a specific show or performance to offer discounts to Alliance members – see the submission criteria below.
+If you have an idea for an Alliance Pop-Up or Alliance Virtual Pop-Up – that is, a specific show or performance to offer discounts to Alliance members – see the submission criteria below.

 - Applicant must be a paid member of the Alliance for Jewish Theatre